-The problem of secure location verification is stated by Sastry et al [12].
-The problem is to confirm the physical presence of the principal (prover) in a protection zone.
-Location verification has a number of uses such as target tracking, smart inventory, location-based access control, etc. For example, once the presence of the prover has been confirmed, it can be granted access privileges such as connection to a private wireless network, starting a car, opening doors to a restricted area or disabling an alarm.
+THE problem of secure location verification is to confirm the physical presence of the principal (prover) in a protection zone.
+Location verification has a number of uses such as target tracking, inventory control, location-based access control, etc. For example, once the presence of the prover has been confirmed, it can be granted access privileges such as connection to a private wireless network, starting a car, opening doors to a restricted area or disabling an alarm.
 Related work.
 The close interaction of computing devices with the physical environment requires novel approaches to security.
-Naik et al. [10] adopt security techniques to the constraints and demands of such systems.
-Alternatively, in this paper we exploit the properties of the environment to solve the security task.
+Naik et al. [1] adopt security techniques to the constraints and demands of such systems.
+For example, they design how to distribute the keys and maintain secure channel in an adverse environment using resource constrained wireless devices.
+Alternatively, in this paper we exploit the properties of the environment to solve a certain security task.